The short version

 Tenant screening automation changes everything about leasing operations.

 That efficiency has to be implemented carefully.
 HUD released guidance in May 2024 making clear that AI screening tools fall under Fair Housing Act jurisdiction.
-The systems can reflect and perpetuate biases in training data, particularly affecting people of color and those with disabilities through incomplete data on credit scores, eviction history, and criminal records.
+The systems can reflect and perpetuate biases in training data, especially affecting people of color and those with disabilities through incomplete data on credit scores, eviction history, and criminal records.

 Smart implementation focuses on two things: consistent criteria application and detailed documentation.
 AI helps here by creating auditable decision trails showing exactly why each applicant was approved or denied.
 When done right, screening systems reduce bias by removing subjective impressions and focusing on objective, criteria-based evaluation.